Quick Pickled Red Onions for the Fridge – No Processing

 • Slice onion into rounds about 1/4 inch thick or thinner.
 The thinner the slices the softer the onions will be.

-• Place slices in glass bowl and cover with ice cold water for 10 minutes to take out some of the sharp bite from the onions.
-Omit this step if you like intense onion flavour.
+• OPTIONAL: Place slices in glass bowl and cover with ice cold water for 10 minutes to take out some of the sharp bite from the onions.

-• In small saucepan mix vinegar, water, sugar, salt, allspice berries, peppercorns in small saucepan.
+• In small saucepan mix vinegar, water, sugar, salt, allspice berries, peppercorns and hot pepper flakes in small saucepan.
 Cover and bring to boil, stirring to dissolve all ingredients.

 • Pour mixture over onions to cover fully.